anas-ash99/astra/README.md

 # Astra AI

 Astra AI is an intelligent chat assistant that leverages the power of OpenAI's large language models (ChatGPT) to provide engaging and informative conversations.
-The App is built in jetpack compose and uses the MVVM architectural pattern
+The app leverages Jetpack Compose for a modern, responsive user interface and leverages the MVVM pattern for a clean and maintainable codebase

 ## Features